jhb/woodentaps/index.md

 ### 1. Basic drawing

-We need an scaled outline drawing of your taps.
+We need a scaled outline drawing of your taps.
 This is what the wooden taps are created from.
 It looks like this:

 [![scaled outline drawing](drawing_small.jpg)](drawing.jpg)